iaincollins/structured-data-api/README.md

 ### Modifying schemas

-The files in `schemas/` are in **JSON-schema** format, which read more about at http://JSON-schema.org
+The files in `schemas` are in **JSON-schema** format, which read more about at http://JSON-schema.org

 For interoperability with other linked data you might want to refer to the schemas at https://schema.org